jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

   (b) undertaken a competence assessment (in the case of a failure or refusal to undertake a competence assessment).
 (5) The Board may extend the period within which a social worker is required to satisfy the requirements of a competence assessment.
 (6) Failing a competence assessment is not in itself grounds for the taking of disciplinary action.
-(7) A person exercising his or her right to be heard personally is entitled to be accompanied by 1 person of his or her choice who agrees to attend.
+(7) A person exercising the person’s right to be heard personally is entitled to be accompanied by 1 person of the person’s choice who agrees to attend.
-(8) The Board may permit a person exercising his or her right to be heard personally to be accompanied by any number of people of his or her choice who agree to attend, in addition to the person by whom he or she is entitled to be accompanied by subsection (7).
+(8) The Board may permit a person exercising the person’s right to be heard personally to be accompanied by any number of people of the person’s choice who agree to attend, in addition to the person by whom the person is entitled to be accompanied by subsection (7).
 (9) Nothing in this section prevents the Board from, at any time, exercising its power under section 57A to give interim directions relating to a social worker’s registration or practising certificate.

 ### 46 Confidentiality of information